 Physicists have not yet ascertained whether Bohr and company or Einstein and company are right.

-One thing that all this materialistic research has done is to open up the doors for the world to look deeper into the validity of the Vedas.
-For it is stated in the Bhagavad-gita “A mundaner 1) is sure to commit mistakes, 2) is invariably illusioned, 3) has the tendency to cheat others and 4) is limited by imperfect senses.
+One thing that all this materialistic research has done is open up the doors for the world to look deeper into the validity of the Vedas.
+For, it is stated in the Bhagavad-gita, “A mundaner 1) is sure to commit mistakes, 2) is invariably illusioned, 3) has the tendency to cheat others and 4) is limited by imperfect senses.
 With these four imperfections, one cannot deliver perfect information of all-pervading knowledge.”
-So no matter how much experimenting we do we can never come to the absolute truth using imperfect instruments of perception even if we have a super brain like Einstein or Schrödinger.
-For our very minds, thoughts and power of intelligence only work on the platform of time and space and are defective being subjected to the 4 defects that the Bhagavad-gita mentions.
-So we must come to accept a higher authority.
-Not a mundane person of the material world that is limited by his own imperfect senses and instruments in a laboratory.
-We must approach Krishna the supreme person!
-We must give Him the credit For he is the supreme father of all Quantum processes that all these other men mentioned in this article are trying to understand.
-He has established all these laws of nature and is controlling it and it is by his will that they will or will not ever understand it.
-For the Vedas are coming from and meant to ultimately understand and love Krishna the supreme being.
-The dry mental speculators and scientists (depicted at the bottom of the picture, at left) try by their own limited power of intellect and observation to understand Krishna/God but they do not know that Krishna is only known by those fortunate souls that serve Him in the mood of love and surrender.
-Let us not forget, “God” means the all powerful, so we cannot force the all powerful supreme personality to reveal Himself to us by our own limited strength and arrangements.
+So no matter how many experiments we conduct, we can never come to the absolute truth using imperfect instruments of perception, even if we have a super brain like Einstein or Schrödinger.
+For our very minds, thoughts and power of intelligence only work on the platform of time and space and are rendered defective from being subject to the four defects that the Bhagavad-gita mentions.
+So we must come to accept a higher authority, not a mundane person of the material world that is limited by his own imperfect senses and instruments in a laboratory.
+We must approach Krishna, the supreme person!
+We must give Him the credit for he is the supreme father of all Quantum processes that all these other men mentioned in this article are trying to understand.
+He established all the laws of nature and is controlling it; it is by His will that we will or will not ever understand.
+For the Vedas are coming from Krishna and are ultimately meant to help us understand and love Krishna, the supreme being.
+The dry mental speculators and scientists (depicted at the bottom of the picture, at left) try by their own limited power of intellect and observation to understand Krishna/God, unaware that Krishna is only known by those fortunate souls that serve Him in the mood of love and surrender.
+Let us not forget, “God” means the all powerful; we cannot force the all powerful supreme personality to reveal Himself to us by our own limited strength and arrangements.
 Krishna is way above that.
-The scientific process to do this is to hear from a fully self realized soul like Srila Prabhupada by reading his books and purify our minds and hearts so we are qualified to understand those transcendental books by chanting the hare Krishna Maha mantra, Practicing celibacy (controlling the senses) and thus surrendering to the supreme being Krishna.
+The scientific process to understand Krishna and the nature of the universe is to learn from a fully self-realized soul, like Srila Prabhupada.
+By reading his books, chanting the hare Krishna Maha mantra and practicing celibacy (controlling the senses), we may purify our minds and hearts so we are qualified to understand Srila Prabhupada’s transcendental books and the Vedic literature and thus surrender to the supreme being, Krishna.

-Since scientists like Schrödinger did not possess a direct knowledge of Sanskrit to discern first hand what the Vedic texts actually were saying, they were forced to read various translations of these great books of wisdom such as the Upanishads.
+Since scientists like Schrödinger did not possess a direct knowledge of Sanskrit to discern first-hand what the Vedic texts actually were saying, they were forced to read various translations of these great books of wisdom, such as the Upanishads.
 There are persons like Robert Oppenheimer (1904 – 1967) (pictured on left) who were not lacking in such an advantage.
-Oppenheimer learned Sanskrit in 1933 and read the Bhagavad-gita in the original, citing it later as one of the most influential books to shape his philosophy of life, and stated that “The Vedas are the greatest privilege of this century.”
+Oppenheimer learned Sanskrit in 1933 and read the Bhagavad-gita in the original, citing it later as one of the most influential books to shape his philosophy of life, stating that “The Vedas are the greatest privilege of this century.”